shreyas14bj/Weather-App/README.md

 # Weather-App
- A simple and responsive Weather App built with HTML, CSS, and JavaScript.
-It displays weather conditions based on user input for temperature.
+A simple weather condition app built using JavaScript and HTML/CSS, where users input a temperature value, and the app displays the corresponding weather condition (e.g., Cold, Moderate, or Hot) using conditional logic.
+This project helped me understand control flow, if-else statements, and user input handling in JavaScript.